chainguard-dev/edu/content/chainguard/chainguard-images/reference/ruby/getting-started-ruby.md

 ```
 Copy this code to your `octo.rb` script, then save and close the file.

 Next, pull down the `facts.txt` file with `curl`.
-You can [inspect the URL](https://raw.githubusercontent.com/chainguard-dev/edu-images-demos/main/ruby/octo-facts/facts.txt) before downloading it to ensure it is safe to do so.
+You can [inspect the file's contents](https://raw.githubusercontent.com/chainguard-dev/edu-images-demos/main/ruby/octo-facts/facts.txt) before downloading it to ensure it is safe to do so.
 Make sure you are still in the same directory where your `octo.rb` script is.

 ```shell
 curl -O https://raw.githubusercontent.com/chainguard-dev/edu-images-demos/main/ruby/octo-facts/facts.txt